-On the other side of the building is Dry Ground Brewing Company, Paducah’s first craft brewery.
-Their beers have funky names and fun descriptions.
-From their menu, the Preacher Pils, a pilsner, smells like fresh poured Kentucky lemonade with hints of fresh cut cantaloupe.
-Uncle Luther, an extra special bitter, pours amber red with a full white head and smells like graham cracker and raspberry jam.
-31 Flood, and American IPA, pours a vibrant golden orange with a stark white head and smells piney clementine, honey dew melon with hints of forest floor.
+Other taste options during my visit were the Uncle Luther, an extra special bitter, which poured amber red with a full white head and smelled like graham cracker and raspberry jam.
+31 Flood, and American IPA, were described as a vibrant golden orange with a stark white head and smelled like pine, clementine, honey dew melon with hints of forest floor.

 Thanks for visiting,